michellesri/portland-201d2/week-1/8-fri-lab/README.md

 - The owner of the code (the navigator) then goes to their GitHub repo for the project and accepts the pull request.
 After that, in terminal on their laptop, while in the game directory, enter the command 'git pull origin master' to retrieve the modified code from GitHub.
 Now you're ready to deploy your project!

-### Deploy: Time to put your project on the intartubez!
+### Deploy: Time to put your project on the internet!
 When everything is finished and ready and synced and you're done, create a new branch in terminal called gh-pages (from the master branch, natch).
 Then, look in the Settings of your repo on GitHub and scroll down to get the deployment link.
 You're live!

+### *Remember to submit this link on canvas so that your work can be graded*